gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 One of the comments I received when putting together these notes:

-> my fear is that they'll go all for "we see no commercial importance""
+> my fear is that they'll go all for "we see no commercial importance"

 There's "commercial importance" beyond the quarterly report and balance sheet.

 By embracing the open source community, Lattice benefits by having a worldwide enthusiastic team promoting their products.
 Dollars cannot buy that kind of marketing value.